 In 1992 Arun District Council was keen to relocate sports to specific locations in the town.
 The ground at Hampshire Avenue was offered to Bognor Rugby Club, with enough space for three pitches.
 The Rugby Club converted football changing rooms and a public toilet into the Clubhouse we enjoy today.

-In recent years the changing facilities have been expanded to accomodate women and increase accessibility.
-The junior and the youth section remain very successful and the club continues with four senior sides.
+In recent years the changing facilities have been expanded to accommodate women and increase accessibility.
+The junior and the youth section remain very successful and the club continues with 3 senior sides.